Kerubino Kuanyin Bol

+Bol was arrested by the SPLA in 1987 after being accused of trying to overthrow John Garang.
+In 1993, after being released, Bol's forces joined the SPLA splinter group SPLA-Nasir led by Riek Machar.
+He was shot and killed in 1999 under unclear circumstances.

+Biography

-Early years
+Early life

-Bol was born in 1948 of Dinka parents in Twic County, Bahr al Ghazal province in the west of South Sudan.
+Bol was born in 1948 to Dinka parents in Twic County, Bahr al Ghazal province in the west of present-day South Sudan.
 He was educated at a Roman Catholic mission primary school, and went on to intermediate studies.

-In 1955 a battalion of southern soldiery mutinied, forming the nucleus of the Anyanya rebels in the First Sudanese Civil War, which continued until the south was granted regional autonomy under the Addis Ababa Agreement in 1972.
+In the 1960s, Bol joined the Anyanya separatist rebel group during the First Sudanese Civil War and later joined the Sudanese Armed Forces after the civil war ended in 1972.

-Bol joined the Anyanya and stayed on in the armed forces after the civil war ended.